w3f/polkadot-wiki/docs/general/polkadot-v1.md

 initiatives:

-- **Application-specific Layer-1 (L1) blockchains (or parachains).** Polkadot is a sharded network where transactions are processed parallelly within each shard.
+- **Application-specific Layer-1 (L1) blockchains (or parachains).** Polkadot is a sharded network where transactions are processed in parallel with each shard.
 Polkadot shards can be heterogenous (i.e. they do not need the same state transition function as in the proposed Ethereum sharding architecture).
 This allows to build L1 chains designed explicitly around their application and value proposition.